- Scuba Shack Diving -

 Scuba Shack Diving is your perfect introduction to Scuba Diving in Cape Town - whatever your level.

-Scuba Shack Diving Cape Town is at the Centre of all the Scuba Diving in Cape Town.
-We have been teaching Scuba Diving Courses and taking out guided dives for over 10 years.
+Scuba Shack Diving Cape Town is at the Center of all the Scuba Diving in Cape Town.
+We have been teaching Scuba Diving Courses and taking out guided dives for over 15 years.
+We offer a very professional service, good quality diving gear.
+Small dive groups.
+Highly experienced and knowledgeable Instructors.

 - Cape Town -